willow385/tma-16/README.md

 The Rust implementation is very, very fast and is guaranteed to be memory safe.
 However, it doesn't yet have super robust error handling built into it; in many cases it will just panic if the `.tmx` file it's running has errors.
 This will hopefully be fixed soonish.

-The first release will happen when `#include` directives and address labels are implemented in the assembler.